-Let’s make them one, 2018.
+Are healthy gin cocktails a thing?
+Let’s make them one in 2020.
 If you’re not willing to go quite as far as Dry January, trying a few superfoods in a creative cocktail won’t derail any lofty New Years resolutions quite yet.

 So throwing beets and blackberries makes a healthy enough cocktail in our eyes.
 The superfoods here are a concession to health and the New Year spirit, but really, these drinks are so moreish we don’t really care.

 1. Rosemary & Beet Gin Fizz by Adeline Waugh

 Super colourful and good for you to boot, put your juicer to use for cocktails for once.
 It doesn’t have to be a celebration to have some gin and fizz cocktails.

 - 4 ounces gin

 - Add 2 ounces gin to two glasses then divide beet juice between each glass.
 Stir well to combine.

 - Fill glasses with ice, rosemary sprigs and candy stripe beets (if using).